carpentriesoffline/offlinedatasci/paper.md

 teaching materials while learning or working.
-While access to a computer is an unavoidable requirement for most stages of data science, the need for regular Internet access can be mitigated by obtaining the necessary data, software, and lesson materials when and where internet access is available.
+While access to a computer is an unavoidable requirement for most stages of data science, the need for regular Internet access can be mitigated by obtaining the necessary data, software, and lesson materials when and where Internet access is available.
 Once these materials are downloaded, much of the associated training and data science work can be accomplished without Internet access.
 However, the knowledge necessary to accomplish this is often not